nabilshaikh/cad-cypress-tests/README.md

 # CAD-Cypress-Tests

 This Cypress based sample API tests project is implemented with the help of TypeScript and uses the BDD approach.
+This project will test the Californian Institute of Technology’s (CIT) SBDB Close-Approach Data API.
+Documentation of the API can be found [here](https://ssd-api.jpl.nasa.gov/doc/cad.html).

 **Folder Structure:**